-As noted in the interim hazard response letter (Reference 6.9), the local intense precipitation (LIP) and riverine flood-causing mechanisms are not bound by the CDB at Ginna.
-The NRC staff used a graded approach to determine if this site would be subject to an integrated assessment for the reevaluated flooding hazard, or if a more focused evaluation can be performed in lieu of the integrated assessment.
-Based on the graded approach, Ginna completed a focused evaluation (Reference 6.20) to ensure appropriate actions are identified and taken to protect the plant from the reevaluated flood hazard.
-The NRC staff conducted a regulatory audit (Reference 6.22), completed its review of the focused evaluation and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
+As noted in the interim hazard response letter (Reference 6.10), the reevaluated flood hazard results for the local intense precipitation (LIP), streams and rivers, failure of dams, and storm surge flood-causing mechanisms are not bounded by the plant's CDB.
+Therefore, additional assessments of these flood-causing mechanisms were required.
+The NRC staff used a graded approach to determine if this site would need to perform an integrated assessment for the reevaluated flooding hazard, or if a focused evaluation would suffice.
+Based on the graded approach, Waterford completed a focused evaluation (Reference 6.20) to ensure appropriate actions were identified and taken to protect the plant from the reevaluated flood hazard.
+A regulatory audit (Reference 6.22) was not required.
+The NRC staff completed its review of the focused evaluation and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
+The NRC staff concluded that the FE was performed consistent with the endorsed guidance and that the licensee has demonstrated that they have effective flood protection during beyond-design-basis external flooding events.
 No further regulatory actions are required related to the flood hazard reevaluations.

 The NRC staff reviewed the information provided by the licensee and has concluded that sufficient information was provided to be responsive to Enclosure 2 of the 50.54(f) letter.
-The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for Ginna.
+The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for Waterford.
 No further information related to the reevaluated flood hazard is required.

-Mitigation Strategies Assessment
+Mitigating Strategies Assessment